HarryLovesCode/Vulkan-API-Book/chap06/chap06.md

 assert(result == VK_SUCCESS);
 ```

-Let's take a look at the available present modes.
+Now we should take a look at the available present modes.
 There are a few different types:

 - `VK_PRESENT_MODE_IMMEDIATE_KHR` - Our engine **will not ever** wait for the vertical blanking interval.
 This *may* result in visible tearing if our frame misses the interval and is presented too late.
 - `VK_PRESENT_MODE_MAILBOX_KHR` - Our engine waits for the next vertical blanking interval to update the image.
 If we render another image, the image waiting to be displayed is overwritten.